getify/You-Dont-Know-JS/scope-closures/ch6.md

 So does it matter enough to add the extra `{ .. }` pair and indentation level?
 I think you should follow POLE and always (within reason!) define the smallest block for each variable.
 So I recommend using the extra explicit block scope.

 Recall the discussion of TDZ errors from "Uninitialized Variables (TDZ)" (Chapter 5).
-My suggestion there was to minimize the risk of TDZ errors with `let` / `const` declarations is to always put those declarations at the top of their scope.
+My suggestion there was: to minimize the risk of TDZ errors with `let` / `const` declarations, always put those declarations at the top of their scope.

 If you find yourself placing a `let` declaration in the middle of a scope block, first think, "Oh, no!
 TDZ alert!".
 Recognize that if this `let` declaration isn't actually needed for the first half of that block, you should use an inner explicit block scope to further narrow its exposure!